 My marathon debut this summer was followed by a rough return to running.
 Subsequent race results this fall have not been at the level I had hoped.
 Despite running a couple of 5k races, I was not able to reach my goal of going below 17:30.
 With my best performance being a 17:50, this forced me to reevaluate how I had been training following the marathon.
 I still had a half marathon to come, and then this 10k to close out the season just a couple of weeks later.

-All the details of how I structured my training are in the weekly Training Logs, but the half marathon a few weeks back marked a return to positive race experiences.
+The half marathon a few weeks back marked a return to positive race experiences.
 Even if I didn’t manage to go below 80 minutes as I had hoped, I felt good and knew I had raced well.
 I felt hopeful of finishing the season on a high note and thought that breaking 36 minutes in the 10k was possible.
 Doing it would require perfect conditions, and would be a significant improvement from my current 10k PR from earlier this year, which stood at 36:57.
 I got further encouragement by nailing my final hard workout before the race, which doubles as a 10k predictor session.